 Getting quality sleep is one of the most crucial ways to stay healthy and support your immune system.
 But for people dealing with Adrenal Fatigue and insomnia, or any other type of chronic fatigue, the concept of restful sleep just feels like a passing dream.
 Stressed adrenals and inconsistent sleep patterns will wreak havoc on your daily life.

 Absolutely.
-If you struggle to fall or stay asleep, you may have underlying issues like hormone imbalances causing insomnia.
-When your hormones are out of balance, it’s a sign that other systems in your body are out of balance – thus, throwing off your adrenals.
+If you struggle to fall or stay asleep, you may have underlying issues like stress hormone imbalances causing insomnia.
+When your hormones are out of balance, It leads to the all of the rest of your systems becoming out of balance.

 Hormone imbalance, insomnia, and Adrenal Fatigue all go hand in hand.

 First, Adrenal Fatigue kicks in from chronic longterm stress response dysfunction.
 This throws your hormones off balance.
 From there, your hormone imbalance can cause insomnia and other physical dysfunctions.